-The first step towards taking amazing pictures of wildflowers, or anything for that matter, is to have the right equipment.
+The first step towards taking amazing pictures of a wildflower to a giant field of wildflowers, is to have the right equipment.
 The best setup is a DSLR with a macro lens.
 However, macro lenses can be pricey.
 A good alternate is a telephoto lens that can focus on close objects.
 Another sound investment is a sturdy tripod.
 It will allow you to frame the shot more carefully and can help in low light situations, such as sunset.
 Beyond equipment, here are 5 tips for photographing wildflowers in Colorado:

 1. Shoot into the Sun